-1. Donation Center Drop-Offs:
+1. Donation Center Drop-Offs

 .

-2. Food Pantry Gifts:
+2. Food Pantry Gifts

 .

-3. Disaster Relief Donations:
+3. Disaster Relief Donations

-I am not extremely knowledgable on how disaster relief donations work — but I’ve read enough to know that there are lots and lots and lots of very UNHELPFUL donations sent, simply because we are giving to satisfy our own need/want/desire to help.
+I am not extremely knowledgeable on how disaster relief donations work — but I’ve read enough to know that there are lots of unhelpful donations given with good intentions (I’m assuming they were good intentions!)

 This quote sums it up pretty well:

 “Generally after a disaster, people with loving intentions donate things that cannot be used in a disaster response, and in fact may actually be harmful,” said Juanita Rilling, director of the Center for International Disaster Information in Washington, D.C.
-“And they have no idea that they’re doing it.”
+“And they have no idea that they’re doing it.” (source)

-4. Operation Christmas Child Shoeboxes:
+4. Operation Christmas Child Shoeboxes

 .